adyang/dotfiles/README.md

 ```
 This will setup the dotfiles repository into the current directory.

-There are 3 interactive prompts:
+There are 3 blocking interactive prompts:
 1. Passphrase for SSH key (either use Diceware or generate from external password manager)
     - The public key will be copied into your clipboard; you can paste it into repository services while the installation proceeds
 2. Password for sudo
 3. Pause after expected failure of first `brew bundle --verbose --file=Brewfile-kext`
     - Go to `Security & Privacy` > click on `Allow`
     - Press enter to resume rest of installation

+And 1 non-blocking prompt to set the default browser.

 ## Manual Steps
 ### Import GPG Keys